 - Absolutism emerged in Europe during the 16th and 17th centuries.

-- It was a response to religious conflicts, social unrest, and the desire for centralized control.
+- It was a response to the challenges posed by religious conflicts, social unrest, and the desire for centralized control.

 - Centralized Power: Monarchs sought to consolidate power by weakening the nobility and establishing a strong bureaucracy.